Hi! I'm Haleigh and I build island worlds like this one to see if they could host an origin of life.

 Computational Astrobiology · ExoPlaSim

-For a planet to host life, it must first become the origin of that life.
+Habitability asks whether a planet could keep life alive.
+I ask the prior question: could life have started there in the first place?
 I run ExoPlaSim (a 3D general circulation model) across a parameter space of obliquity, rotation rate, star type, and surface configuration to figure out which planets allow wet-dry cycling in warm little ponds.
 The pond model then tracks whether precipitation, evaporation, and haze deposition let RNA precursors actually accumulate.

 Warm little pond in wet phase: rain, HCN aqueous chemistry, meteorite delivery, seepage